wolle-hamburg/Seafile-Best-Practise/docs/installation/network.md

 iface ens3 inet6 auto
 ```

-Change the network configuration to your actual values (... means no change in there).
+Change the network configuration to your actual values
 ```
 ...